 In 1972, after years of hostility and isolation, U.S. President Richard Nixon paid China a visit.
 This tour changed diplomatic and trade relations between two nations.
 In 1972, China’s total merchandise trade value with the United States amounted to only 95 million U.S. dollars.
 In the next decade, the trade between China and the United States witnessed robust growth.
 When China joined the World Trade Organization in 2001, the bilateral trade value surpassed 120 billion U.S. dollars.

-On July 6th, 2018, the Trump administration officially imposed a 25 percent tariff on goods worth 34 billion U.S. dollars from China, marking the official launch of Trump’s tariff policy towards Beijing.
-While some Chinese experts were expressing their worries on social media about the impact this trade war could have on China’s economy, the U.S. based Brookings Institute published a report in which they claimed that in the high-tech field that Trump wanted to strike, the “added value” from China among these products was very low.
+On July 6, 2018, the Trump administration officially imposed a 25 percent tariff on goods worth 34 billion U.S. dollars from China, marking the official launch of Trump’s tariff policy towards Beijing.
+While some Chinese experts were expressing their worries on social media about the impacts this trade war could have on China’s economy, the U.S.-based Brookings Institute published a report in which they claimed that in the high-tech field that Trump wanted to strike, the “added value” from China among these products was very low.

-Another two rounds of the U.S. tariffs on Chinese goods followed in 2018, resulting in China’s retaliation, trade talks, and temporary truce agreed to on December 2nd.
-Many more trade negotiations were arranged in both Beijing and Washington in the beginning of 2019 resulting, however, in another tariff increases in May, June, and September.
+Another two rounds of the U.S. tariffs on Chinese goods followed in 2018, resulting in China’s retaliation, trade talks, and temporary truce agreed to in December that year.
+However, further negotiations in Beijing and Washington only resulted in more tariff increases in 2019 and 2020.

 In early 2021, both countries reached an enforceable agreement to restore the relationship jeopardized by the trade war.
 The initial trade deal, known as the Phase One Agreement, demanded China expand its purchases on certain U.S. goods and services by a combined 200 billion U.S. dollars in the next two years.
 Nevertheless, by December 2021, figures showed that China only reached 57 percent of its commitment.